ak-coram/wayflan-mirror/doc/Client-API-Reference.md

 Block and dispatch events until all requests up to this point have been finalized.

+Mechanically this is done by wl-display.sync and dispatching events until its associated callback is done.

 ## [Macro] **with-open-display** *(display &rest options) &body body* => *result*